adarshdhakar/cn_lab_sheet5/README.md

 </table>

 ## Submission
-- All codes are included in a zip file.
+- All codes are included in a zip file and the directory too.
 - Report with explanations and images is attached.
+- Demo Video link is provided in the repository.
-- Github link for the same is provided.
+- Github link for the repository, report and the demo video.